-In conclusion, USHE institutions invest a tremendous amount of time and resources in ensuring students are empowered to secure their basic needs and fully engage in their education.
-By investing even more in these efforts, the Board and Commissioner's Office will not only reaffirm the humanity and dignity of all Utah students but will also see a substantial return on investment by helping Utah students successfully complete college and enter the workforce.
+USHE institutions invest a tremendous amount of time and resources to ensure students are empowered to secure their basic needs and fully engage in their education.
+This report demonstrates that there are still areas that can be improved to support and reaffirm the humanity and dignity of all Utah students which will lead to substantial return on investment for the state, students and their families, by helping successfully access and complete a college certificate or degree and enter the workforce.